Overview of Student Safety Abroad Policy and Registry

 Preparing to Travel

-In case of an emergency, students are advised to contact their host organization (if applicable), and contact UBC for additional assistance at the 24-hour Campus Security emergency number: 604.822.2222.
+In case of an emergency, students are advised to contact local authorities and their host organization (if applicable) for immediate support.
+Students are also encouraged to contact UBC's Emergency Services provider International SOS +1 215 942 8478 for emergency assistance.
 The Emergencies learning module is useful for learning more information on emergency procedures and assistance.

 Learn more about travel medical insurance on our Travel Health and Medical Insurance learning module.
-If you are traveling to regions with travel advisories of level 3: “AVOID NON-ESSENTIAL TRAVEL” or level 4: “AVOID ALL TRAVEL”, please check out Insurance for travel to regions with increased advisories.
+This module includes additional considerations if you are traveling to regions with travel advisories of level 3: “AVOID NON-ESSENTIAL TRAVEL” or level 4: “AVOID ALL TRAVEL”.

 The Registration of Canadians Abroad (ROCA) is a free service for Canadian citizens from the Government of Canada to assist you in case of an emergency abroad.
 Click here for more information.

 We do offer group presentations.
 Please visit Group Safety Briefings to learn more or schedule a group pre-departure safety briefing.